-I had no idea sex would be painful for my wife. -Latter-day Saint husband, married at 23
+I had no idea sex would be painful for my wife.

 The wedding night was scary and painful because I didn't know how great it could be.

 We were shy and awkward.
 I didn't orgasm, and his just sort of happened.
 The previous sexual tension got overshadowed by the newness and nervousness of finally doing it.
 We woke up a few hours later and tried again because I was upset about how the first one was so anticlimactic.
 Still no orgasm for me, but better.